Koonalda Cave

 The cave was abandoned 19,000 years ago, and rediscovered by archeologists in 1956.
+Analysis of finger markings and archaeological deposits showed that Aboriginal people used the cave 22,000 years ago.

 The cave was explored by an expedition led by Captain J. M. Thompson in 1935.
 The team entered the cave by a ladder and found themselves in a chamber 800 ft in circumference and walked down tunnels over 1200 ft in length.

 In the 1960s, the cave was excavated by Alexandor Gallus, who found that Aboriginal people had mined flint there.

 Koonalda Cave was declared a prohibited area under the South Australian Aboriginal and Historic Relics Preservation Act 1965 on 30 May 1968.
 It was listed on the South Australian Heritage Register on 4 March 1993 and inscribed onto the Australian National Heritage List on 15 October 2014.
 It was also listed on the now-defunct Register of the National Estate.

 In December 2022, it was reported that some of the artwork was destroyed by vandals who had illegally gained access to the cave at some time since June, prompting calls from the local Mirning people, who consider the site to be sacred, for the state and federal governments to improve security and legal protection for the cave.
+In March 2023 the Australian Government pledged $400,000 to improve the security of the cave, including the installation of cameras.